holochain/docs-pages/src/pages/get-started/index.md

 Each of the other `.svelte` files has something similar for each of the other components.

-As the appliction windows showed, to integrate all of these generated UI elements, we need to add them to the `App.svelte` file located in the `ui/src/` folder.
+To integrate all of these generated UI elements, we need to add them to the `App.svelte` file located in the `ui/src/` folder.

-Adding in a component into the UI in Svelte requires two simple steps:

-1. Import the content of that particular `.svelte` file in the script section, e.g.:

-    ```typescript
-    import CreatePost from './forum/post/CreatePost.svelte'
-    ```

-2. Add the the UI component HTML for that file to the `main` section, e.g.:

-    ```html
-    <CreatePost></CreatePost>
-    ```

 Open the `App.svelte` file with your preferred IDE.